connebrink/mls/readme.md

 # My Ls
 There are more and more new tools created with rust as replacement for
 some core tools like **ls**.
-But i wonder why not new versions of such
+But I wonder why not new versions of such
 core utilities apps with modern C++.
 I will try it with this project
 for the ls command.
 I hope it will be alot of fun.